 Rounding off the written pieces is Lucy Hardcastle’s interview with three sex workers, ‘C’, ‘S’ and ‘I’.
-Together they cover topics such as the decline of stigmatisation of their profession, the pull of sex work, especially for university students, and the complications of online sex work as intellectual property.
+Together they cover topics such as the decline of stigmatisation of their profession, the appeal of sex work, especially to university students and the complications of online sex work as intellectual property.
 Whilst there is a refreshing focus on the perks of the job, the dicey boundaries between freedom of expression and exploitation are touched upon at the end of the interview.
-Interestingly, C’s account of continuing to feign love for clients who get into great financial difficulty as they attempt to pay for this service opens up a particularly complex conversation into the nature of power and exploitation in sex work, one I found uncomfortable and upon which I would be interested to hear other sex workers’ views.
+Interestingly, C’s account of continuing to feign love for clients as they get into great financial difficulty in an attempt to pay for this service opens up a particularly complex conversation into the nature of power and exploitation in sex work, one I found uncomfortable and upon which I would be interested to hear other sex workers’ views.

-Within SYRUP’s diverse material, there is a strong sense of continuity and commitment to its well-chosen themes.
-Its strength comes from the combination of relatability and experimentation.
+Within the diverse material there is a strong sense of continuity and commitment to its well-chosen themes throughout SYRUP.
+In my view, its strength comes from the combination of relatability and experimentation.
 Through this the creators have resoundingly demonstrated that femininity, womanhood and sexuality can be aptly explored in a variety of accessible ways through a lens of the ‘sticky, sweet, and familiar’4.

 Find the SYRUP magazine website here to buy your own copy and keep up-to-date with details of Issue No. 2, which explores the theme of ‘Borders’: http://syrupmagazine.co.uk/

 Alternatively, The Feminist Library are selling copies of SYRUP Issue No. 1 at the Feminist Library Bookshop on Saturdays from 12-5pm, located at:

 Email ahead to check stock levels at: Bookshop@feministlibrary.co.uk